alghzzawi/can-of-books-frontend/README.md

 * Createt the frontend then send requst to the server

 # Change Log
-now user can add or delete any book he want
+now user can add or delete any book he want, this application allow the user to update data edit it

 # Estimates
-Name of feature: mongo
+Name of feature: updateData

 Estimate of time needed to complete: 3 hrs